Climb Kilimanjaro with Purpose

 • Vegetation Zone: Rainforest

 Around midnight we will put on our headlamps and start the ascent to the summit under thousands of twinkling stars.
 Heading northwesterly and ascending through heavy scree towards Stella Point on the crater rim, it`s a steep, long, and most mentally and physically challenging trek.
-However, the energy of our group and the rhythm of our guide1s Swahili chants will help you keep going.
+However, the energy of our group and the rhythm of our guides Swahili chants will help you keep going.

 At Stella Point (5,756m), you will stop for a short rest and be rewarded with the most magnificent sunrise you are ever likely to see (weather permitting).
 You may encounter snow from Stella Point on your 1-hour ascent to the summit.
 At Uhuru Peak, you have reached the highest point on Mount Kilimanjaro and the continent of Africa.
 Faster hikers will see the sunrise from the summit.